 About The Nature Conservancy of Canada

-Thanks to the generosity of supporters, the Nature Conservancy of Canada is creating a natural legacy for Canadians.
-By working together we are able to achieve our vision of a world in which we conserve nature in all its diversity, and safeguard the lands and waters that sustain life.
+Thanks to the generosity of our supporters, the NCC is able to achieve our vision of a world in which we conserve nature in all its diversity and safeguard the lands and waters that sustain life.

 How your gift will be used

-Legacy gifts give NCC the confidence to continue to plan for conservation priorities and to continue to care for the natural areas we have protected.
-Today’s conservation priorities may not be tomorrow’s.
-Unrestricted bequests give NCC the flexibility to respond to urgent needs and opportunities as they arise.
+Legacy gifts also give NCC the confidence to continue to plan for conservation priorities and to continue to care for the natural areas we have protected.
+Today’s conservation priorities may not be tomorrows.
+However, you can count on our clear vision and science-based approach to achieve the best conservation results.

 These extraordinary gifts are an investment in our wildlife and natural areas and provide people with new opportunities to get out and explore Canada’s great outdoors — strengthening our connection with our lands and waters, for the long term.

 We could not do this work without the generous support of our Legacy donors, learn more about their stories and our projects below!